 What to Eat in Busan

 Haemul Pajeon (해물파전): seafood pancake, basically, but in a potato- and egg-based batter instead of a flour-based one.
 This is especially popular as anju (food eaten with alcohol), but many people come to Busan’s fish markets to enjoy this type of pancake with family.
-Often you order one serving per person, and sit at one of the many stalls in the market, chatting while you eat.
+Often you order one serving per person, and sit at one of the many stalls in the unusual ambience of the fish market, chatting while you eat.

 Sannakji (산낙지): possibly one of the most famous Korean foods— other than barbecue— sannakji is often called “live octopus,” though it’s actually just an extremely fresh version of the sea creature.
 Served immediately after it’s killed, sannakji are squirted with acidic fruit juices which make the tentacles continue to move around even after it’s placed in front of you.
 It’s not served alive, but people certainly act as if it were, as most people shy away from trying the fresh dish.
 Do you dare?